execas/execas.github.io/_posts/2020-01-12-advanced-rop2.md

 tags: [security, linux, programming, vulnerabilities]
 ---

-In this post will use ROP to infect a program with malicious code.
+In this post we'll use ROP to infect a program with malicious code.

 ## The vulnerable program